deligenius/depsi/readme.md

 ## Router

-Routers are used to define routes within a module.
+Routers are used to define routes within a module, also depsi's `Router` is compatible with Express.js

 ### Creating a Router